 Financial aid and scholarship funding is awarded by the Financial Aid Office and disbursed by Student Accounts.
 If financial aid exceeds the amount of charges, residual funds are due to the student and can be processed by paper check or by electronic funds transfer to the student’s bank account.
-The aid disbursement before the term begins is limited to $2500.
+The aid disbursement before the term begins is limited to $2500 for fall/spring semesters.
 Remaining residual funds will be released after attendance has been confirmed.

 Financial aid recipients should check their student account and LCMail often.
 Specifically just before and after day 5, and day 10, to confirm financial aid awards have not been reduced or cancelled due to lack of attendance verification.
 If your aid isn't posted and your fees are not paid you may incur late fees.